feerposser/basic-docker-network-tutorial/readme.md

 (building)

-# Basic Docker network example and explanation
+# Basic Docker network for developers

->This is a explanation with examples about docker network for developers.
+>This is a explanation with examples about `docker network` for developers.
 Hope you enjoy (:

-When we talk about diferent docker services connecting one another, it is implicit that we're using networks.
-Depending on what you're coding, maybe there is no reasons to worry about create and managing networks because many times Docker runs everything for us.
+When we talk about diferent docker services connecting each other, it is implicit that we're using networks.
+Depending on what you're creating, maybe there is no reasons to worry about create and managing networks because sometimes Docker runs everything for us in background and everything works fine.

-But sometimes we also need to create something different or outside of the box and you're going to need to understand what is going on inside your Docker container.
+But sometimes we also need to create something different or outside of the box and you're going need to understand what is going on inside your Docker container/services.

+## What you're going to find (and not to find) in this tutorial

+- [x] A basic `Python + Flask` app that connects in a `MongoDB` database
+- [x] `Docker run` command line to create and connect containers
+- [x] How to create and check basic networks in docker
+- [x] Use `Docker Compose` and understant what is going on under the covers
+- [x] Understand how `docker` uses `networks` to connect `containers/services`
+- [x] How can you find what is wrong with your services connection issues
+- [ ] Learn how to use advanced `docker networks`
+- [ ] Learn how to configure `Docker Compose`
+- [ ] Get all the basics for running containers and services on docker

 ------------------------------------------------------

 Docker implements the "networks" top level definition for network config for services.
 Using that resource, we can provide a default configuration on running containers and other composes.